Skip to content

 Is Georgia Gwinnett College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Georgia Gwinnett College earn a median of $47,730, roughly in line with national averages for graduates.
+Ten years out, alumni of Georgia Gwinnett College earn a median of $47,730, roughly in line with the national average for college graduates.

 $36,756